AaronShepanik/Rocket-League-Bot/README.md

-<h2>Description</h2>
+## Description

 This is a Rocket League Robot based off of instruction from the Skillquest Rocket League Bot course.
 Some strategy modifications and updates are made occasionally, usually in the main.py file.
 I definitely recommend the course for someone like myself who has never done any "bot" programming before.
 It's taught at a very accessible level and would even be great for someone with little to no Python experience.
-Find out more about the RLBot course on [the website](https://skillquest.io) or through the [Discord Community](https://discord.gg/hqkKfMpPvX).<br />
+Find out more about the RLBot course on [the website]("https://skillquest.io") or through the [Discord Community](https://discord.gg/hqkKfMpPvX).<br />

 <h2>Languages and Software used Used</h2>